Matthewmeadows4/Pokemon-Adventure/README.md

-3.Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
+3.Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program

+Thanks for playing!